Table of Contents

 This may or may not be important to you, but I personally think that if you want to be able to capture life around you, then you need to be able to observe it, pay attention to the details, and absorb as much as you can.

-I realized that I needed to take a step back, and just observe, enjoy, learn, and absorb as much as possible, allow myself to take the time to explore and practice my craft.
+I realized that I needed to take a step back, and just observe, enjoy, learn, and absorb as much as possible, allowing myself to take the time to explore and practice my craft.
 Nobody is telling you to not take action and to be a background character in the film of your life.

-But sometimes we do need to take that step back, and just observe life, people, moments, interactions.
+But sometimes we do need to take that step back, and just observe life, people, moments, and interactions.
 And this becomes really obvious in places like airports where you can observe a wide range of emotions.
 Saying goodbye to a loved one, or people welcoming their loved ones with joy in their arms.

-I do think we need to be able to observe and identify these great moments, and create memories as well.
+I do think we need to be able to observe and identify these great moments and create memories as well.

 Not Taking Action Or Not Starting Your Creative Journey

 This mistake is incredibly simple but very important.
 If you want to do street photography then you need to start right now.
-I've made a video about a book called make time, and you can watch it right here:
+I've made a video about a book called Make time, and you can watch it right here:

 It is extremely important to understand that in this case, you are the only person getting in your way, you are the only person preventing yourself from experiencing different things, And I think the most common reason is just fear.